 What Are the Advantages of Ethernet Cable?

-There are multiple advantages or benefits of using an Ethernet than other connections.
+There are multiple advantages or benefits of using an Ethernet over other connections.
 The most practical advantages are:

 1. Higher Speed